-In 1969, Mitchell became a partner at Lucas, Tucker & Company, the oldest African American owned CPA firm in the U.S. and remained there until 1972 when he started an independent accounting firm with James L. Tatum, Jr. Mitchell then partnered with Robert P. Titus to found Mitchell & Titus LLP later that year, which became the largest minority-owned accounting firm in the U.S. He served as chairman and CEO of the firm, and worked with the NAACP, the Dance Theatre of Harlem, the Jackie Robinson Foundation and the A. Philip Randolph Institute.
-To expand their business, Mitchell & Titus LLP entered joint venture agreements with major accounting firms like Peat Marwick and Ernst & Young LLP.
+In 1969, Mitchell became a partner at Lucas, Tucker & Company, the oldest African American owned CPA firm in the U.S. and remained there until 1972 when he started an independent accounting firm with James L. Tatum, Jr. Mitchell then partnered with Robert P. Titus to found Mitchell & Titus LLP later that year, which became the largest minority-owned accounting firm in the U.S. He served as chairman and CEO of the firm, whose clients include such organizations as the NAACP, the Dance Theatre of Harlem, the Jackie Robinson Foundation and the A. Philip Randolph Institute.
+To expand their business, Mitchell & Titus LLP entered joint venture agreements with major accounting firms like Peat Marwick and Ernst & Young.
 They also acquired other minority firms such as Stewart, Benjamin & Brown and Frye Williams & Company.
-After serving as CEO of Mitchell & Titus LLP for thirty-six years, Mitchell resigned in 2008.
+After serving as CEO of Mitchell & Titus LLP for thirty-six years, Mitchell retired in 2008.

 Mitchell helped found the National Association of Minority CPA Firms in 1971.
 In 1977, he was elected to the board of directors of the American Institute of Certified Public Accountants, becoming the first African American to serve on the board.
 He also served as chair of the board of trustees of Ariel Mutual Funds.
-In 1987, Mitchell became the first black president of the New York State Society of CPA’s (NYSSCPA) and, during his tenure, the NYSSCPA launched the Career Opportunities in the Accounting Profession (COAP) program.
+In 1987, Mitchell became president of the New York State Society of CPAs (NYSSCPA), the largest CPA Society in the United States.
+During his tenure, the NYSSCPA launched the Career Opportunities in the Accounting Profession (COAP) program whose focus was to increase the number of minorities in the profession.

 Mitchell and his wife, Carole Mitchell, have three children: Tracey, Robbin, and Ronald.